Unsupported Browser

 The Clinical Stages of Breast Cancer

-Stage 0: The disease is only in the ducts and lobules of the breast.
+Stage 0: The disease is only in the ducts or lobules of the breast.
 It has not spread to the surrounding tissue.
-It is also called noninvasive cancer (Tis, N0, M0).
+It is also called noninvasive cancer.

 Stage I: The disease is invasive.
 Cancer cells are now in normal breast tissue.
 There are 2 types:

-• Stage IA: The tumor is up to 2 centimeters (cm).
+• Stage IA: The tumor is small.
 It has not spread to the lymph nodes (T1, N0, M0).

 Stage II describes invasive breast cancer.
 There are 2 types:

-• Stage IIA: A tumor may not be found in the breast, but cancer cells have spread to at least 1 to 3 lymph nodes.
-Or Stage IIA may show a 2 to 5 cm tumor in the breast with or without spread to the axillary lymph nodes.
+• Stage IIA: A tumor may not be found in the breast or there is a tumor that is 2cm or smaller in the breast, but cancer cells have spread to at least 1 to 3 lymph nodes.
+Or Stage IIA may show a 2 to 5 cm tumor in the breast without spread to the axillary lymph nodes.

 • Stage IIB: The tumor is 2 to 5 cm and the disease has spread to 1 to 3 axillary lymph nodes.
 Or the tumor is larger than 5 cm but has not spread to the axillary lymph nodes.